TheOdinProject/curriculum/contributing.md

 ## How to Contribute

-There are three main ways to contribute:
+There are three main ways to contribute, in order of preference:

-1. Pull Request

-    To contribute, [fork the repository](https://help.github.com/articles/fork-a-repo), make your changes or additions, then [submit a pull request](https://help.github.com/articles/using-pull-requests) (preferred)
+1. **Pull Request:**  To contribute, [fork the repository](https://help.github.com/articles/fork-a-repo), make your changes or additions, then [submit a pull request](https://help.github.com/articles/using-pull-requests).

-2. Github Issue

-    You can also [open up a Github issue](https://github.com/TheOdinProject/curriculum/issues) instead and we'll take care of it.
+2. **Github Issue:** You can also [open up a Github issue](https://github.com/TheOdinProject/curriculum/issues) instead and we'll take care of it.

-3. Email Us

-     [Email us](mailto:curriculum@theodinproject.com) your suggestions directly.
+3. **Email:** [Email us](mailto:curriculum@theodinproject.com) your suggestions directly.
 If you have questions about The Odin Project itself, [contact us here](mailto:curriculum@theodinproject.com).

 If you're adding a solution to one of the projects, first save it in your own repository and then just make a link to it in the appropriate project's section.
 Be sure to give your partner appropriate acknowledgement if they want it.